 Essential oil diffusers and other methods for enhancing your home scents have proven to be a great way to reduce stress while providing a pleasant aroma throughout.
 Derived from different parts of natural plants, the concentrated essential oils pack a serious punch that can transform an entire home.
 With hundreds of oils available to try in your essential oil diffusers, you can combine different fragrances to create a unique mixture for your specific needs.
 Creating home scents that are both inviting and calming is now easier than ever.

 Specific Oils To Try

-While the FDA hasn’t concluded that home diffusers “treat” patients with autism, they also don’t regulate essential oil products.
+While the FDA hasn’t concluded that essential oils “treat” patients with autism, they also don’t regulate essential oil products.
 After all, this is more about creating a relaxing environment more than actively fighting the condition.
 A range of studies have been conducted on the effects of certain essential oils, so here are a few that have risen to the top.

 Lavender has been a staple of the aroma world because it has been used for generations to reduce anxiety.
 As studies have found, lavender has the ability to affect our emotions, and can even calm people down in stressful situations.

 Sandalwood has proven to possess anti-inflammatory properties.
-Additionally, sandalwood can help people clear their minds if placed into an essential oil diffuser.
+Additionally, sandalwood can help people clear their minds.

 For those struggling in social environments, frankincense has been discovered to reduce the occurrence of negative emotions or reactions.